AnkeNiedermaier/design-modeling-tools-public/README.md

 To specify the plane on which the objects should be projected, the PythonParts **DrawBodyOnPlane** and **ProjectOnPlane** reqiure the input of 3 points as stated in the dialog line.

 <img src = "./docs/plane_point_input.png" width = 450/>
-Each of them can also be modified afterward in clicking on the corresponding button in the palette.
+Each of them can also be modified afterwards in clicking on the corresponding button in the palette.

 <img src = "./docs/plane_point_modify.png" width = 450/>